okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 })
 ```

-These are the three steps you need to setup an Angular app to use Okta.
+These are the three steps you need to set up an Angular app to use Okta.
 To make it easy to add a bearer token to HTTP
 requests, you can use an [`HttpInterceptor`](https://angular.io/api/common/http/HttpInterceptor).

 Create `client/src/app/shared/okta/auth.interceptor.ts` and add the following code to it.